 In the spring of 2022, the writer, podcaster and teacher Meghan Daum led a group of ten women into the California high desert for three days of brainstorming about an exciting new project.
-In a series of candid, intense, deeply informed, and often emotional discussions (by turns tearful and side-splittingly hilarious), we wrestled with some of the most vexing and complicated issues of our times: the chaos of COVID policies, the new gender ideology, the state of the #MeToo movement, gun rights, reproductive rights, the challenges of leading non-secular communities, the ideological capture of fine arts and culture, and much more.
+In a series of candid, intense, deeply informed, and often emotional discussions they wrestled with some of the most vexing and complicated issues of our times: the chaos of COVID policies, the new gender ideology, the state of the #MeToo movement, gun rights, reproductive rights, the ideological capture of fine arts and culture, and much more.
 It was a life-changing experience.

-It's time for women with diverse viewpoints to be heard.
-So I’m creating The Unspeakeasy, an intellectual community for critical-thinking women who crave honest, rational, nuanced conversations about the subjects that don’t come with easy solutions or lend themselves to memes or hashtags.
-It's kind of like The Unspeakable Podcast, except we’re all invited to join the conversation, connect with one another, and expand our worldviews while also reclaiming a sense of shared reality.
-It’s still very much in process, but I’m imagining courses, bookclubs, day-long online retreats, and even longer in-person retreats in the spirit of our Joshua Tree gathering.
+The Unspeakeasy is a community for women who crave honest, rational, nuanced conversations about the subjects that don’t come with easy solutions or lend themselves to memes or hashtags.
+It's kind of like The Unspeakable Podcast, except everyone’s invited to join the conversation, connect with one another, and expand our worldviews while also reclaiming a sense of shared reality.